beckoningstranger/pp3-mastermind/README.md

   input("Press Enter to continue...")
   ```

-  * The other instances of user input were thorougly tested.
-After fixing obvious issues (c.f. [solved bugs](#solved-bugs)) I can no longer make the game crash or behave in any other way but the intended one.
+  * The other instances of user input were thoroughly tested.
+After fixing obvious issues (c.f.
+[Solved bugs](#solved-bugs)) I can no longer make the game crash or behave in any other way but the intended one.

     ![Input errors when settings game parameters](/assets/readme-images/input_validation.gif)